-Typically when an organization needs someone to fill a leadership role, they either look for someone from outside the organization or promote someone from within.
+Typically when an organisation needs someone to fill a leadership role, they either look for someone from outside the organisation or promote someone from within.
 When promoting from within, companies either look for star players or long-tenured people on their teams to see who might make a great leader.

-According to Gallup, 82% of organizations promote based on tenure and individual performance.
+According to Gallup, 82% of organisations promote based on tenure and individual performance.
 Most people are promoted because they do great work.
 They are high achievers.
 They work hard.
-They’ve dedicated 10, maybe 20 years to their organization.
+They’ve dedicated 10, maybe 20 years to their organisation.

 Individual performance and tenure don’t necessarily make a great leader.